mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

   .. py:data:: do_multiple_mpi_programs

-     A boolean defining whether to attempt to figure out which machines lada can run on.
+     A boolean defining whether to attempt to figure out which machines pylada can run on.
 This is only necessary if you will run different mpi executable simultaneously in the same PBS job.

   .. py:data:: figure_out_machines

-     A string which defines a python program to get the hostnames of the machines LaDa can run on.
+     A string which defines a python program to get the hostnames of the machines Pylada can run on.
 This program must print to the standard output the names of the machines, one per line, and nothing else.
 Defaults to::

        figure_out_machines =  'from socket import gethostname\n'                      \